MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

     > If this is the case you can try running this command with elevated permissions.
     > This call may also hang without exiting if Python is already installed on your system:
     >
-    > Only run this command if you are on Windows.
+    > Only run this command if you're on Windows.
     >
     > ```console
     > npm install -g windows-build-tools